IQ Archive

 • Low-IQ tasks (walking, folding laundry, reading social cues) require massive computational resources because they are the result of billions of years of evolution.

-This paradox suggests that AI will likely replace “white-collar” analytical jobs (high IQ) faster than “blue-collar” physical jobs, inverting the traditional hierarchy of labor value.
+Implication: AI will likely replace “white-collar” analytical jobs (high IQ) faster than “blue-collar” physical jobs (plumbers, electricians), inverting the traditional hierarchy of labor value.

 For the last 50 years, the correlation between IQ and Income has been strong.
 High-IQ individuals flocked to complex fields like law, medicine, and coding, which paid a premium for cognitive processing power.